stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

 Thanks to [Campus Explorer](http://www.campusexplorer.com), who allowed me to release this code as open source.

-Thanks to Jose Luis Martinez Torres (JLMARTIN), for suggesions (and for Paws!)
+Thanks to Jose Luis Martinez Torres (JLMARTIN), for suggestions (and for Paws!).